 More than 60 most important landmarks and attractions of Palestine are listed below:

-al-Badawi - Jerusalem, Al-Walaja.
+- al-Badawi - Jerusalem, Al-Walaja.
 Very old olive tree, believed to be even 5,000 years old.

-Oak of Mamre (Oak of Sibta, Oak of Abraham) - Hebron.
+- Oak of Mamre (Oak of Sibta, Oak of Abraham) - Hebron.
 Very old oak tree, some consider it to be even 5,000 years old.
 According to legend Abraham has seen this tree.
 Oak is dead, but there is a living sprout.

 Man made heritage

-Erq al-Ahmar - Bethlehem.
+- Erq al-Ahmar - Bethlehem.
 A cave where lived prehistoric people from Mousterian (some 50,000 years ago) to Bronze Age.
 Here has been discovered the oldest known stove in the world.

-Shuqba Cave - Ramallah and al-Bireh.
+- Shuqba Cave - Ramallah and al-Bireh.
 Site of Mesolithic settlement.
 Here people turned to sedentary way of life before the development of agriculture.

-City of David - Jerusalem.
+- City of David - Jerusalem.
 Oldest part of Jerusalem - the biblical Jerusalem.
 Narrow ridge south from Old Jerusalem.
 Sign of habitation since 4500 BC.
-Walled city existed here in Bronze Age, circa 2000 - 1550 BC.
+Walled city existed here in Bronze Age, around 2000 - 1550 BC.
 King David reportedly built his palace here and established his capital.
 Currently inhabited.
 Under the city runs Hezekiah's Tunnel - ancient water supply tunnel.

-Jericho (Tell es-Sultan) - Jericho.
+- Jericho (Tell es-Sultan) - Jericho.
 The lowest inhabited place and possibly - the oldest continuously inhabited city in the world.
 Already at 9400 BC here lived more than 1000 people, at 6800 BC the city was fortified with more than 3.6 m tall wall (one of the earliest city walls) and there was a stone watchtower with stone stairway.
 Since then city has been several times abandoned and resettled - also today there is a city next to the old mound.

-Tell es-Sakan - Gaza City.
+- Tell es-Sakan - Gaza City.
 Ancient Egyptian maritime settlement, flourished in 3500 - 2350 BC.
 Settlement was enclosed with a city wall - the earliest known Egyptian city wall.